 In selecting treatment regimens for adolescents, clinicians must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
-Adolescents benefit from reminder systems (e.g., beepers, timers, and pill boxes) that are stylish and inconspicuous.
-10 It is important to make medication adherence as user friendly and as little stigmatizing as possible for the older child or adolescent.
+Adolescents benefit from reminder systems (e.g., beepers, timers, and pill boxes) that are stylish and/or inconspicuous.19 In a recent randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly higher adherence and lower viral loads than youth who did not receive the reminder calls.20 It is important to make medication adherence as user friendly and the least stigmatizing possible for the older child or adolescent.
 The concrete thought processes of adolescents make it difficult for them to take medications when they are asymptomatic, particularly if the medications have side effects.
-Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.
-11-13 Directly observed therapy might be considered for selected HIV-infected adolescents such as those with mental illness.
-14-18 to therapy needs to be included as part of therapeutic decision making concerning the risks and benefits of starting treatment.
-Erratic adherence may result in the loss of future regimens because of the development of resistance mutations.
-Clinicians who care for HIV-infected adolescents frequently manage youth who, while needing therapy, pose significant concerns regarding their ability to adhere to therapy.
-In these cases, alternative considerations to initiation of therapy can be the following: (1) a short-term deferral of treatment until adherence is more likely or while adherence-related problems are aggressively addressed; (2) an adherence testing period in which a placebo (e.g., vitamin pill) is administered; and (3) the avoidance of any regimens with low genetic resistance barriers.
-Such decisions are ideally individualized to each patient and should be made carefully in context with the individual's clinical status.
-For a more detailed discussion on specific therapy and adherence issues for HIV-infected adolescents, see Guidelines for Use of Antiretroviral Agents in Pediatric HIV Infection.
+Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.21-23 Directly observed therapy may be considered for selected HIV-infected adolescents such as those with mental illness.24-28